-- Higher Diploma in Science in Computer Science (Level 8): Placement Period: January - June
+- Higher Diploma in Science in Computer Science 2 Year PART-TIME ONLINE (Level 8): Placement Period: June - December

-- Higher Diploma in Science in Business Systems Analysis (Level 8): Placement Period: June - August
+- Higher Diploma in Science in Business Systems Analysis 1 Year FULL-TIME (Level 8): Placement Period: June - August

-- MSc in Information Systems Processes (Level 9): Placement Period: June - August
+- Higher Diploma in Agri Food ICT Systems 2 Year PART-TIME BLENDED (Level 8): Placement Period: June - August

 If you are interested in the Work Placement Programme please complete the